haneen-daoud/haneen-daoud/README.md

 <img alt="GIF" src="https://user-images.githubusercontent.com/74038190/213910845-af37a709-8995-40d6-be59-724526e3c3d7.gif" width = 700/>
 -----
 ####
-Hello, my name is Haneen Dawood.
  I am a fourth-year Computer Engineering student with a passion for designing and developing web interfaces.
 I am committed to creating engaging and efficient user experiences, leveraging the latest technologies and best practices in the industry to produce responsive and user-friendly web interfaces.
 I continuously strive to enhance my skills and expand my knowledge to deliver creative solutions that meet user needs and exceed their expectations.
 Welcome to my space, where I share my projects, experiences, and journey in the web development world.
 - 👀 Currently learning HTML, CSS, JavaScript, and React.
 Looking forward to acquiring back-end skills soon.
 - 🌱 Have studied C++, Java, data structures, and algorithms.
 - 💞️ Open to collaboration in various tech areas and contributing to exciting projects.
 - 📚 Working on building a strong understanding of web technologies and application development.
 - 📫 You can reach me via email: haneen2592002@gmail.com.
 - 🔗 Feel free to visit my codeforces  profile: [My Codeforces Profile](https://codeforces.com/profile/Haneendaoud18).
+- 👀 Explore my projects available in :[ My Repositories](https://github.com/haneen-daoud?tab=repositories)